When waters rise and spirits fall, you’ll listen anxiously to weather reports from your neighborhood.

-You’ll watch puddles swirling on the sacred ground of familiar streets.
+You’ll watch angry waves swirling on the sacred ground of familiar streets.

 You’ll feel a sickening, sinking feeling in the pit of your stomach.

 You’ll try to grasp fleeting thoughts of hope that maybe, just maybe, they’re all wrong.
 Surely it won’t be as bad, as devastating as they say.